-The vtkm/ListTag.h header comes with a vtkm::ListForEach function that takes a functor object and a list tag.
+The vtkm::ListForEach function takes a functor object and a vtkm::List.
 It then calls the functor object with the default object of each type in the list.
 This is most typically used with C++ run-time type information to convert a run-time polymorphic object to a statically typed (and possibly inlined) call.

-The following example shows a rudimentary version of coverting a dynamically-typed array to a statically-typed array similar to what is done in VTK-m classes like vtkm::cont::VariantArrayHandle (which is documented in Chapter 33).
+The following example shows a rudimentary version of converting a dynamically-typed array to a statically-typed array similar to what is done in VTK-m classes like vtkm::cont::VariantArrayHandle (which is documented in Chapter 33).

-Example 19.14: Converting dynamic types to static types with ListForEach.
+Example 19.24: Converting dynamic types to static types with ListForEach.